andrewblackmon/culture/how-we-work-together.md

 Responsibility and accountability

 Our duty extends beyond our own roles to how our actions can benefit the company as a whole.
 If others are not upholding their roles, we need to respectfully encourage them to continue to work for the collective benefit.

-Meetings

-We discourage long and unproductive meetings.
-If you feel like a meeting is necessary, then try to keep it to no more than 30 min.
-If you’re hosting a meeting, provide an agenda to keep things timely and on track.
-The purpose of our meeting agendas are to help keep our egos in check, and interact with each other from a place of wholeness during meetings.

-Start your meetings with a round of check-ins to see how everyone is feeling that day.
-This allows acknowledgement of unspoken emotions - the excitement, concerns, stress, etc. This practice encourages us to be vulnerable and honest with each other.
-Here are some examples of how to start check-ins:
-Share a brief story of someone you recently thanked or congratulated.
-Share a story of a mistake or mess up you made in or outside of work.
-Ask everyone to share a joke, or something embarrassing or funny that happened to them recently.
-Ask fun random questions to get to know each other.

-Try to be on time for all meetings.
-If you’re late for a meeting, notify the meeting host ASAP to let them know.
-During the meeting, please be engaged and refrain from checking your phone or computer or working on other things not related to the meeting topics.
-At the conclusion of each meeting, review and assign action items.